EffectOrientedProgramming/book/Chapters/02_What_Are_Effects.md

 Imagine the earlier mishaps that moved "False Alarm" to the top of the list.

 We believe the system was doomed long before the interface was created.
-The fatal flaw was that both "live" and "test" alerts were available in the running application.
-A safe system makes these behaviors mutually exclusive.

 The effects of this system were: